-- A description of the commercial and recreational fisheries that may be encountered in the Lease Area. - A schedule of the recreational fishing tournaments that may overlap the survey in space and time, including communications channels for the tournament fleets. - Guidelines for avoidance and management of potential contacts with fishing. - A gear entanglement protocol and reporting form for the Client Representative on the survey vessels.
+- A description of the commercial and recreational fisheries that may be encountered in the Lease Area - A schedule of the recreational fishing tournaments that may overlap the survey in space and time, including communications channels for the tournament fleets - Guidelines for avoidance and management of potential contacts with fishing - A gear entanglement protocol and reporting form for the Client Representative on the survey vessels

 The FLO will be the primary point of contact and will work to resolve any fisheries issues or gear conflicts that may arise.
 Standardized procedures are in place inside Atlantic Shores to facilitate the filing of a claim for gear damage or loss that a fisherman may suspect was caused by survey activities.
-A draft of the claim procedure can be found in Appendix C.
+A draft of the claim procedure can be found in Appendix C. Any and all filed claims and outcomes will be reported to BOEM on an annual basis (Form BOEM-0008; Addendum "C", 3.1.2.1).